rebelsky/csc207c/_mps/sorting.md

 ### Insertion sort

-Create a new class, `InsertionSort`, that implements insertion sort.
-The repo should include a framework for the class.
+Create a new class, `InsertionSorter`, that implements insertion sort.
+The repo includes starter code for the class.

 ### Selection sort

-Create a new class, `SelectionSort`, that implements insertion sort.
-The repo should include a framework for the class.
+Create a new class, `SelectionSorter`, that implements insertion sort.
+The repo includes starter code for the class.

 ### Merge sort

-Create a new class, `MergeSort`, that implements merge sort.
-The repo should include a framework for the class.
+Create a new class, `MergeSorter`, that implements merge sort.
+The repo includes starter code for the class.

 ### Quicksort

-Create a new class, `QuickSort`, that implements Quicksort.
-The repo should include a framework for the class.
+Create a new class, `QuickSorter`, that implements Quicksort.
+The repo includes starter code for the class.

 Once you've identified a pivot, I would recommend that you use the Dutch National Flag algorithm to partition the subarray into (a) things less than the pivot, (b) things equal to the pivot, and (c) things greater than the pivot.